 USERS RECOMMENDED USES National and Provincial Department of Agriculture, Forestry and Fisheries (DAFF) Should take the Bioregional Plan into account in their planning processes and in their programmes.
 The Department of Agriculture should take the Bioregional Plan into account in planning Land Care activities, farm planning, ploughing and subdivision applications, land reform and Area Wide Planning, and in the development of policy, legislation or guidelines for land use planning and management Department of Water and Sanitation Should take the Bioregional Plan into account in their authorisations as part of the EIA process.
-Should take the Bioregional Plan into account in their planning processes and in their programmes e.g. Water Development Plans Department of Mineral Resources Should take the Bioregional Plan into account in their authorisations for prospecting and mining, and mining development plans, especially Strategic Infrastructure Projects related to the Northern Mineral Belt (e.g. mining licence areas) Department of Co- operative Governance, Human Settlements and Traditional Affairs (COGHSTA Limpopo) Should take the Bioregional Plan into account when planning human settlements; when reviewing municipal IDPs and when developing provincial SDFs Department of Roads and Transport Should take the Bioregional Plan into account when planning roads and other transport infrastructure Department of Health and Social Development Should take the Bioregional Plan into account when developing social development plans DRDLR Department of Rural Development and Land Reform Should take the Bioregional Plan into account when developing rural development plans Office of the Premier (OTP) Assisting with the mainstreaming of the Bioregional Plan within provincial government; and 'clearing-house' for the spatial data
+Should take the Bioregional Plan into account in their planning processes and in their programmes e.g. Water Development Plans Department of Mineral Resources hould take the Bioregional Plan into account in their authorisations for prospecting nd mining, and mining development plans, especially Strategic Infrastructure Projects related to the Northern Mineral Belt (e.g. mining licence areas) Department of Co- operative Governance, Human Settlements and Traditional Affairs (COGHSTA Limpopo) perative Governance, Iuman Settlements nd Traditional Affairs Department of Roads and Transport Should take the Bioregional Plan into account when planning roads and other transport infrastructure Department of Health and Social Development Should take the Bioregional Plan into account when developing social development plans DRDLR Department of Rural Development and Land Reform Should take the Bioregional Plan into account when developing rural development plans Office of the Premier (OTP) Assisting with the mainstreaming of the Bioregional Plan within provincial government; and 'clearing-house' for the spatial data